Can't Sleep? Here Are 20 Tips on How To Fall Asleep Fast

 11. Move Around If Needed

 There’s nothing worse than lying down in your bed, desperately willing yourself to fall asleep.
 And guess what?
 It doesn’t work.
 If anything, it will only make it harder.
 If you’re truly having one of those nights where nothing else works, it’s OK to get up, out of bed, and walk around.
-Your body will tire out quickly, and you’ll take your mind off of falling asleep.
+Think along the lines of some light stretching or muscle relaxation.
+Your body will tire out more quickly, and you’ll take your mind off of falling asleep.

 On a side note, taking a walk during the day can also help you sleep better at night.
 A brisk walk in the morning sun can help promote a better circadian rhythm and increase the effect of melatonin.